Track Invoices From Request to Receipt.

 How to Track Invoices and Payments Together?

 The link between an invoice and its payment is always a bank transaction.
-The invoice lives in the finance system; the payment lands in the bank account.
+The invoice lives in the finance system.
+The payment lands in the bank account.
 Closing that gap is the core of how to track invoices and payments accurately.

 Open Banking AIS closes the gap by reading the bank account directly.
 When a payment arrives, the AIS feed delivers a structured transaction event – amount, reference, timestamp, counterparty – to the platform.
+The platform matches it to the open invoice using that structured data.

-The platform matches it to the open invoice automatically, so how to track invoices and payments becomes a real-time data match rather than a manual reconciliation task.
+How to track invoices and payments becomes a data-driven match rather than a manual reconciliation task.

 What happens when invoice status and payment status get out of sync?